 - On first examination, I thought this cigar was the classic 7 x 47 Churchill size, which Hoyo de Monterrey had as a regular production size until 2012.
 I am honestly not 100 percent sure I’ve smoked one.

 - While I think the red LCDH band works with Ramón Allones and other brands that have more yellow in their main band, I don’t think it does much to help the look of the Hoyo de Monterrey band.

-- The Hoyo de Monterrey band its my favorite band of all time, I particularly like it with its complementary secondary band like on the Epicure Especial.
+- The Hoyo de Monterrey band is my favorite band of all time.
+I particularly like it with its complementary secondary band like on the Epicure Especial.

 - We purchased these cigars from a German LCDH.
 Of note, the box code on the box versus the cardboard cover box was different.
 The exterior shipping box had LGR OCT 18 while the interior box had LGR SEP 18.
 I can understand how this happens, but I imagine this would have been concerning had these boxes not been purchased directly.

 - As far as weird things with Cuban cigar packaging this isn’t even close to the top of the list.

 - Final smoking time was two hours and 10 minutes on average.